Tel Aviv

 Background

 Tel Aviv is Israel's economic capital and largest metropolitan area, with a population of roughly 4.3 million in its greater urban zone.
-Founded as a modern city in 1909 on the Mediterranean coast, it hosts the country's financial district, tech sector, and primary civilian infrastructure, including Ben Gurion Airport to its south-east.
-It is formally distinct from Jerusalem, the proclaimed capital.
+Founded in 1909 on the Mediterranean coast, it hosts the country's financial district, technology sector, and primary civilian infrastructure, including Ben Gurion Airport to its south-east.
+It is formally distinct from Jerusalem, the proclaimed political capital; the international community's non-recognition of Jerusalem as Israel's capital makes Tel Aviv the seat of nearly all foreign embassies.